 What client does the Azure Virtual WAN User VPN (point-to-site) support?

 Virtual WAN supports Azure VPN client, OpenVPN Client, or any IKEv2 client.
-Azure AD authentication is supported with Azure VPN Client.A minimum of Windows 10 client OS version 17763.0 or higher is required.
+Microsoft Entra authentication is supported with Azure VPN Client.A minimum of Windows 10 client OS version 17763.0 or higher is required.
 OpenVPN client(s) can support certificate-based authentication.
 Once cert-based auth is selected on the gateway, you'll see the.ovpn* file to download to your device.
 IKEv2 supports both certificate and RADIUS authentication.